CloudLabs-MOC/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03a-HANA_HA_Infrastructure_Deployment.md

 # Lab 03: Implement SAP architecture on Azure VMs running Linux

-Estimated Time: 100 minutes

-This particular lab is under the module Deploy SAP on Azure

 ## Lab scenario

+This particular lab is under the module Deploy SAP on Azure.

 In preparation for deployment of SAP NetWeaver on Azure, Adatum Corporation wants to implement a demo that will illustrate highly available implementation of SAP NetWeaver on Azure VMs running the SUSE distribution of Linux.

-## Objectives
+## Lab objectives

 After completing this lab, you will be able to:

--   Provision Azure resources necessary to support a highly available SAP NetWeaver deployment
+- Exercise 1: Provision Azure resources necessary to support a highly available SAP NetWeaver deployment

--   Configure operating system of Azure VMs running Linux to support a highly available SAP NetWeaver deployment
+- Exercise 2: Configure operating system of Azure VMs running Linux to support a highly available SAP NetWeaver deployment

--   Configure clustering on Azure VMs running Linux to support a highly available SAP NetWeaver deployment
+- Exercise 3: Configure clustering on Azure VMs running Linux to support a highly available SAP NetWeaver deployment

+## Estimated Duration: 100 minutes

 ## Architecture Diagram